 How would you describe the students who graduate from your course?

 We’ve thought carefully about this and use the following statement in our planning: The Media and Communications graduate is a critical thinker and practitioner, making the most of their arts based degree to unpack media analytical and production problems, communications resourcing and organisational dilemmas, and navigating a mediatised public sphere in which multiple stakeholders compete for meaning in relation to their work.
 The Media and Communications graduate is a cross-media, technology and medium aware communicator and producer who can negotiate different technical, craft, artistic and interpretive approaches to textual and audio-visual communication.
-The intention is not to produce industry ready graduates specialised in a particular role or function, nor technical training as an end goal, but to develop a set of skills in which the autonomously thinking.
+The intention is not to produce industry ready graduates specialised in a particular role or function, nor technical training as an end goal.
 Our students possess transferable production skills and knowledge for rapidly evolving media production context.
 Graduates of our degree can be found in a range of different areas, including government, journalism. broadcasting, media production, client services, research, development, media relations and public relations.

 What kind of equipment will we be using?

-Audio and audiovisual production subjects are taught in a Media Lab on Apple Macintosh computers using professional software.
-Students record material for editing using the latest digital handicams and digital audio recorders.The department has a radio and television studio to use to support its teaching.
+Audio and audiovisual production subjects are taught in Media Labs on Apple Macintosh computers using professional software.
+Students record material for editing using the latest digital handicams and digital audio recorders.The department has a radio and television studio to support its teaching.
 It also utilizes a number of computer labs.
 The Digital Media Unit is part of the MECO department and provides ongoing support for teachers and students and runs a well-equipped loan office for students.